Chronology of World History

 March 6

-• Dred Scott Decision: Supreme Court rules slaves cannot be citizens.
+• Dred Scott Decision: US Supreme Court rules slaves cannot be citizens.
 [1]

 March 21